bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/job-search.md

 ---
 title: Job Search
 weight: 0
-excerpt: the hunt for a we
+excerpt: 'the hunt for a webdev '
 seo:
   title: ''
   description: ''